tencent cloud

 Db.xxx.find({ "alxxxId" : xxx, " state " : xxx })

-The queries all contain common fields, so the indexes can be combined into one to serve both types of SQL queries.
-Below is the combined index:
+Since these queries all contain common fields, they can be merged into a single index to satisfy both types of SQL queries.
+The merged index is as follows:

 { "alxxxId" : 1, " state " : 1, " parentAlxxxId " : 1, parentItxxxId :1}

-After duplicate indexes are combined and cleared, the following two indexes can be retained:
+After duplicate indexes are merged and cleaned, the following two indexes can be retained.

 { itxxxId:1, alxxxId:1 }